 Ukraine's Zelenskyy on his way to Washington to meet with Biden, address Congress

-President Volodymyr Zelenskyy of Ukraine is heading to Washington, D.C. for a Wednesday visit.
-He is expected to meet with President Biden at the White House and address Congress on his first trip abroad since Russia attacked Ukraine 10 months ago.
+President Volodymyr Zelenskyy of Ukraine is heading to Washington, D.C., on Wednesday to meet with President Biden at the White House and address Congress on his first trip abroad since Russia attacked Ukraine 10 months ago.

 He announced his trip in a tweet early Wednesday, saying, "On my way to the US to strengthen resilience and defense capabilities of Ukraine.
 In particular, @POTUS and I will discuss cooperation between Ukraine and the U.S. I will also have a speech at the Congress and a number of bilateral meetings."